Insurance with Cyber Essentials – Frequently Asked Questions for certifications on or after 24/07/19

 How do I make a claim?

-If you suffer a data breach, hack or other cyber incident you should immediately contact the 24 hour helpline listed on your insurance schedule.
+If you suffer a data breach, hack or other cyber incident you should immediately contact the 24 hour helpline using the Crawford’s Response Hotline 0800 2798 073 and your policy number provided on your insurance documents.
 The policy will provide crisis management and incident response services appropriate to your circumstances.
-Do not delay in reporting the incident as this could jeopardise the claim.
+Do not delay in reporting the incident as this could jeopardise your claim.
 Remember to keep a paper copy of your insurance schedule as you may not be able to access an electronic copy in the event of a data incident.

 Who is the insurer?

-The insurance is provided by AIG.
-In the event of a claim they will appoint their specialist consultants to assist and advise you.
+The insurance is provided by AXA XL (formerly XL Catlin), a division of AXA.
+In the event of a claim they will appoint their specialist consultants to assist and advise you and your IT team.

 Who is insured?

-The name of the company insured is on your insurance schedule and should correspond with the company that has successfully been certified.
+The name of the insured is on your insurance schedule and should correspond with the organisation that has successfully been certified.

 What is covered and what services are provided?